 SET's approach is very individualized.
-Our counseling focuses on helping students make good educational choices, given their individual strengths and weaknesses, interests and motivation, and available resources in the school and community.
+Our counseling focuses on helping students make good educational choices given their individual strengths and weaknesses, interests and motivation, and available resources in the school and community.
 We highly value summer programs, academic competitions, and a variety of extracurricular activities as effective means to enhance challenge and learning, and, most especially, to connect with like-minded peers during the high school years.
 We work closely with some families, while others have less need to request assistance because their current needs are being met.
-In addition to offering individual guidance, SET serves the larger group by providing information about opportunities and resources in Imagine magazine and the SET Newsletter, and by hosting group meetings.
+In addition to offering individual guidance, SET serves the larger group by providing information about opportunities and resources in the SET Newsletter, and by hosting group meetings.

 SET’s work is research-based.
 SET members are followed over time, providing feedback on what has supported their development.
 Some studies also include input from parents.
 Participation is voluntary, but these efforts help us better understand the needs of highly gifted students, identify effective strategies for serving them, and advocate for services.